ZITADEL Docs

 PostgreSQL is the default database for ZITADEL due to its reliability, robustness, and adherence to SQL standards.
 It is well-suited for handling the complex data requirements of an identity management system.

-If you are using Zitadel v2 and want to use a PostgreSQL database you can overwrite the default configuration.
+If you are using Zitadel v2 and want to use a PostgreSQL database, you can overwrite the default configuration.

-Currently versions >= 14 are supported.
+Currently, versions 14 to 18 are supported.

 Postgres can be configured as follows: